IBM/knative-routing-tutorial/README.md

 ## Monitoring traffic using IBM Cloud Monitoring with Sysdig

-You can use IBM Cloud Monitoring with Sysdig to observe traffic being routed to different revisions.
+We can use IBM Cloud Monitoring with Sysdig to observe traffic being routed to different revisions.

 Please see [this tutorial](https://cloud.ibm.com/docs/Monitoring-with-Sysdig?topic=Sysdig-getting-started) for instructions on provisioning an instance of IBM Cloud Monitoring with Sysdig and configuring your cluster to work with it.